BiblioNexus-Foundation/scripture-editors/packages/platform/README.md

 - History - undo & redo
 - Cut, copy, paste, paste as plain text - context menu and keyboard shortcuts
 - Format block type - change `<para>` markers.
 The current implementation is a proof-of-concept and doesn't have all the markers available yet.
+- Insert markers - type '\\' (backslash - configurable to another key) for a marker menu.
+If text is selected first the marker will apply to the selection if possible, e.g. use '\\wj' to "red-letter" selected text.
 - Add comments to selected text, reply in comment threads, delete comments and threads.
   - To enable comments use the `<Marginal />` editor component (comments appear in the margin).
   - To use the editor without comments use the `<Editorial />` component.